This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 Best Place to Work

-The difference between the three platforms is that on the RealtyShares and PeerStreet platforms, you invest in individual real estate deals instead of eREITs.
+The difference between the platforms is that on the PeerStreet platform, you invest in individual real estate deals instead of eREITs.
 Data is provided to the investors for due diligence.
 This includes appraisals, comps, financials, and past successful deals of the sponsor.
 Fundrise does not provide the details of each deal so you’re putting more faith into the investment team.

 Read my Fundrise review here.

-A drawback for both of these platforms is only accredited investors can invest.
+A drawback of PeerStreet is that only accredited investors can invest.
 Accredited means either 1) the investors must have a demonstrated annual income of $200,000 (single) or $300,000 joint for the past two years, or 2) must have a net worth of more than $1 million, single or joint, excluding primary home equity.

 That leaves out many investors making Fundrise the most accessible platform.